-Three framed photographs displayed on a gallery wall.
-The left photo shows three people in minimal clothing in a gray room.
-The center photo is of a man in a blue suit sitting behind a person, with a wooden background.
-The right photo depicts a person lying on a bed in a sunlit room, with their legs crossed and holding a phone.
+Three photographs displayed on a white gallery wall.
+The left photograph shows three people in black harnesses and masks, with a person in a wheelchair in a garage-like setting.
+The middle photograph depicts a man in a blue suit holding a shirtless person, with an ornate wooden background.
+The right photograph features a person lying on a blue bed, illuminated by sunlight, in a room with a lamp and framed photos.

 A man with blue eyes, a beard, and light brown hair, has a visible scar on his forehead and tattoos on his neck, wearing a light-colored shirt.